19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [13/2010 wef 15/07/2010]

-(3A) If a relevant event happens, the proprietors of flats in a development to which section 84E applies shall not proceed to convene another general meeting for the purposes of a collective sale unless —
+(3A) If a relevant event happens, the proprietors of flats in a development to which section 84E applies shall not proceed to convene another general meeting for the purposes of constituting a collective sale committee unless —

 (a) a period of 2 or more years has elapsed since the happening of the relevant event; or